StefRuseva88/StefRuseva88/README.md

 # Hi, I am Stefaniya and I'm writing automation tests with huge enthusiasm!

 ## About Me
-I am a passionate and detail-oriented automation test engineer with a strong background in software development and quality assurance.
-I specialize in writing robust and efficient automation scripts to ensure the highest standards of software quality.
-With a deep understanding of various testing frameworks and tools, I strive to enhance the development process by identifying and addressing issues early.
+Hello!
+I'm Stefaniya, a passionate and detail-oriented automation test engineer with over [X] years of experience in software development and quality assurance.
+My journey in the tech industry began with a fascination for how things work and a desire to make them work even better.

-I have a keen interest in continuous learning and staying updated with the latest industry trends and technologies.
-My goal is to contribute to the success of development teams by delivering reliable and maintainable automation solutions.

 ## Tools and Technologies
 Here are the tools and languages that I mostly use: